kjolley/BIGSdb/Upgrading_README.txt

 Version 1.41: Change of isolate database structure.
 Version 1.42: Change of seqdef and isolate database structures.
 Version 1.43: Change of seqdef, REST, and authentication database structures.
+Version 1.44: Change of seqdef and isolate database structures.

 Details can be found below.